mudgen/diamond-3-hardhat/README.md

 ## Facet Information

-**Note:** In this implementation the loupe functions are NOT gas optimized.
-The `facets`, `facetFunctionSelectors`, `facetAddresses` loupe functions are not meant to be called on-chain and may use too much gas or run out of gas when called in on-chain transactions.
-In this implementation these functions should be called by off-chain software like websites and Javascript libraries etc., where gas costs do not matter.
+The standard loupe functions have been gas-optimized in this implementation and can be called in on-chain transactions.
+However keep in mind that a diamond can have any number of functions and facets so it is still possible to get out-of-gas errors when calling loupe functions.
+Except for the `facetAddress` loupe function which has a fixed gas cost.

 However the `facetAddress` loupe function is gas efficient and can be called in on-chain transactions.